ryanallen/words-of-my-perfect-teacher/README.md

 Sometimes, the mountains on both sides of the valley turn into the heads of stags, deer, goats, rams and other animals that the hell-beings have killed in their past lives.
 The beasts butt against each other with their horn-tips spewing fire, and innumerable [hell](#hell) beings, drawn there by the power of their actions, are all crushed to death.
 Then, once more, as the mountains separate, they revive only to be crushed again.

 Two hundred human years are equivalent to one day for the gods of the Heaven Without Fighting.
-Two thousand years in that realm correspond to one day in [The Rounding-Up and Crushing Hell](#113-the-rounding-up-and-crushing-hell), and the beings in that hell live two thousand years.
+Two thousand years in that realm correspond to one day in the [Rounding-Up and Crushing Hell](#113-the-rounding-up-and-crushing-hell), and the beings in that hell live two thousand years.

 ##### 1.1.4 The Howling Hell

 Here, beings suffer by being roasted in buildings of red hot metal with no exit.
 They scream and cry, feeling that they will never escape.

 Four hundred human years equal one day in the Joyous Realm.
-Four thousand years in that heaven are equivalent to one day in [The Howling Hell](#114-the-howling-hell), where life continues for four thousand years.
+Four thousand years in that heaven are equivalent to one day in the [Howling Hell](#114-the-howling-hell), where life continues for four thousand years.

 ##### 1.1.5 The Great Howling Hell

 A vast host of [Yama's](#yama) henchmen, armed and terrifying, shove victims by the million into metal sheds with double walls blazing with fire, and beat them with hammers and other weapons.
 Both the inner and outer doors are sealed with molten metal and the hell-beings howl in torment to think that, even if they could get past the first door, they would never be able to get through the second.

 Eight hundred human years correspond to one day in teh Paradise of Joyful Magic.
-Eight thousand years there equal one day in [The Great Howling Hell](#115-the-great-howling-hell).
+Eight thousand years there equal one day in the [Great Howling Hell](#115-the-great-howling-hell).
 Its beings have a lifespan of eight thousand years.

 ##### 1.1.6 The Heating Hell

 Here, countless beings suffer by being cooked in huge iron cauldrons the size of the whole cosmos of a billion worlds, where they boil in molten bronze.
 Whenever they surface, they are grabbed by the workers with metal hooks and beaten about the head with hammers, sometimes losing consciousness; their idea of happiness is these rare moments when they no longer feel pain.
 Otherwise, they continually experience immense suffering.

 Sixteen hundred human years equal one day among the gods Enjoying the Emanations of Others.
-Sixteen thousand years of these [gods](#gods) correspond to one day in [The Heating Hell](#116-the-heating-hell), and beings stay there sixteen thousand of those years.
+Sixteen thousand years of these [gods](#gods) correspond to one day in the [Heating Hell](#116-the-heating-hell), and beings stay there sixteen thousand of those years.

 ##### 1.1.7 The Intense Heating Hell